Spryfield

-Spryfield is community within the urban area of Halifax, Nova Scotia, Canada.
+Spryfield is a community within the urban area of Halifax, Nova Scotia, Canada.

 History

 The land now known as Spryfield was first occupied by the Miꞌkmaq people, who hunted and fished at Beaver Lake (now called Long Lake).
 The Miꞌkmaq would later help the first Europeans in settling upon their arrival by the mid-18th century.

 The community gets its name from Captain Lieutenant-General William Spry, who purchased land in the area in 1769.
 Originally known as Spry's Field, the community is centred on Spry's former estate.

 Founded around 1770, by Captain William Spry, who purchased land there and established the settlement with the aid of stationed soldiers from the nearby Halifax garrison.
 In 1783, he sold the property and returned to England.
 The name Spryfield is also sometimes used to refer to the general area of Halifax's South Mainland, which includes a number of communities along the Herring Cove and Purcell's Cove Roads.